 Every picture of space starts out as a black and white scientific image.
-Raw scientific images from a telescope contain a lot of information about the astronomical object that was observed.
-Scientists use a process to color the pictures called false color imaging to essentially color- code the information they want to look at, as well as make the more pleasing to the eye.
+These raw scientific images from a telescope contain a lot of information about the astronomical object that was observed.
+Scientists use a process called false color imaging to essentially color-code the information they want to look at, as well as to make the images more pleasing to the eye.

 Astronomical images are often made up of multiple images taken with different filters.
 Filters are used to only let certain wavelengths of light reach the camera on the telescope.
 This limits us to only seeing certain regions of visible light and allows us to see light that’s invisible to the naked eye.
 For example, one filter could show visible light, another shows ultraviolet light, and a third shows infrared light.
 Since we can’t see light from the ultraviolet and infrared ends of the spectrum, we assign colors to each image taken with a different filter.
 Astronomers want to see different types of light because they can learn more about a star or other astronomical objects when they observe it at different wavelengths.
 Some objects or parts of objects can not be seen in visible light, so we need to use other wavelengths to study them.